Norbert Meier: MSV Duisburg

 Meier officially took over for MSV Duisburg on 1 January 2003.
 Meier is most recently noted as coach at MSV Duisburg when he lost his temper in their match against 1.
 FC Köln on 6 December 2005.
 In the 82nd minute, Meier was arguing with Köln's Albert Streit when Meier suddenly fell down.
 Referee Manuel Gräfe sent Streit off with a red card.
 After the incident was reviewed on television, it became clear that it had not been Streit who hit Meier, but that Meier was play-acting.
 In fact, Meier had given Streit a headbutt.
 The club sacked Meier on 8 December 2005.
 The German FA banned him for three months from any management activities on 15 December 2005.

 Dynamo Dresden

 Dynamo Dresden presented Meier as the new manager on 10 September 2006.
 Meier was sacked on 24 September 2007.

 Fortuna Düsseldorf

 Fortuna Düsseldorf hired Meier on 1 January 2008.
+He was responsible for Fortuna’s return into the Bundesliga after it spent more than ten years in league 3 and 2.
 Meier was sacked after being relegated after the 2012–13 season.